python/docs-community/docs/workgroup/charter.rst

   and what to do about it.
 - Which parts of the documentation require updating most urgently.
 - New documents/sections that should be created to meet community needs.

-The monthly meeting will be held using the PSF's preferred conference meeting tool.

 Budget
 ------